shupp/predict-api/README.md

 [Predict](https://github.com/shupp/Predict), a PHP port of [gpredict](http://gpredict.oz9aec.net), allows you to do determine the position of a satellite (such as the International Space Station) as viewed from a given location.

+The coordinates endpoints rely on shapefiles built by [timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder).
+The database is [mariadb](https://mariadb.org).

 ## Building and Running

 Build the predictphp/api image